 - Have have tried blogging but didn’t get the results they hoped for…or…

 - Have wondered what all the fuss is about Twitter and Google+…or…

 - Are planning to lead PD sessions about blogs and social media and want to learn how to structure their trainings as well as access hand-outs they can use in their own training sessions.

-- Three hours of live instruction with Q&A opportunities.
+- Five hours of live instruction with Q&A opportunities.

 - Access to recordings of each session (recordings can be downloaded for unlimited personal use).